seagle0128/doom-modeline/README.md

 ;; How wide the mode-line bar should be.
 It's only respected in GUI.
 (setq doom-modeline-bar-width 3)

+;; How to detect the project root.
+;; The default priority of detection is `ffip' > `projectile' > `project'.
+;; nil means to use `default-directory'.
+;; The project management packages have some issues on detecting project root.
+;; e.g. `projectile' doesn't handle symlink folders well, while `project' is unable ;; to hanle sub-projects.
+;; You can specify one if you encounter the issue.
+(setq doom-modeline-project-detection 'project)

 ;; Determines the style used by `doom-modeline-buffer-file-name'.
 ;;
 ;; Given ~/Projects/FOSS/emacs/lisp/comint.el